-

 Council are running a park-based station for recycling your waste while you’re out and about.
 This trial started in January 2020 at Te Uruhi/Maclean Park in Paraparaumu, and is ongoing.

 The trial includes three recycling bins for different coloured glass bottles and jars, and a yellow bin for clean plastic bottles and containers, tins, cans, and paper and cardboard items.
+There's also a red bin for rubbish items that should not be placed in the recycling bins.

-Any non-recyclable items in the bins (such as dirty plastic or cardboard items, takeaway coffee cups, food scraps or soft plastics like bags or wrappers), contaminate the whole bin, and all of the contents have to be sent to landfill.
+Any non-recyclable items in the recycling bins (such as dirty plastic or cardboard items, takeaway coffee cups, food scraps or soft plastics like bags or wrappers), contaminate the whole bin, and all of the contents have to be sent to landfill.

 Users can help by emptying bottles of any liquids and putting food waste in the rubbish bin before using the recycling bins.